Inter Milan Denied Serie A Top Spot By Rivals Juventus - UrduPoint

 But Napoli stay at the summit with Antonio Conte's team and Inter facing off in Naples in a fortnight, a match which could well be key to the destination of the Scudetto.

-Juve now turn their attentions to Wednesday's return leg of a Champions League play-off with PSV Eindhoven, with Thiago Motta's side leading 2-1 following the first leg in Turin.
+Juve now turn their attentions to Wednesday's return leg of their Champions League play-off with PSV Eindhoven, with Thiago Motta's side leading the tie 2-1 following the first leg in Turin.

-Sunday's match wasn't quite as exciting as the 4-4 draw at the San Siro in October but the scoreline didn't reflect the number of chances created by both teams, and in particular Inter.

-Simone Inzaghi's side were left to rue a clutch of missed opportunities in the first half, with Lautaro Martinez wasting the clearest opening.

 td/dmc